OpenDSA/OpenDSA/RST/source/InsertOpt.rst

 That is, a programmer is likely to write the swap operation using a function call, while doing the shift inline.
 And making the function call to the swap function takes a lot of time.
-So if one wrote the Insertion Sort with a swap, but replacing the function call with the actual swap steps, a big speed improvement will occur.
+So if one wrote the Insertion Sort with a swap, but replaced the function call with inline code to do swap, a big speed improvement will occur.
 Changing from the swap to the shift will make a further improvmement, but not nearly as much.